The U.S. birth rate is falling. Here’s how other countries have tried to convince people to have more kids.

 Russia

 Russia’s dwindling birthrate has been a source of frustration for President Vladimir Putin, who has said that it “haunts” him.
-For nearly two decades, the government has encouraged people to have large families by offering “maternity capital,” a one-time payment of roughly $6,200 that can be spent on expenses like education or housing.
-Previously, that stipend was only available for families with two children or more, but Putin announced in 2020 that all new parents would become eligible.
+For nearly two decades, the government has encouraged people to have large families by offering “maternity capital,” a one-time payment of roughly $6,200 that can be spent on expenses such as education or housing.
+Previously, that stipend was available only for families with two children or more, but Putin announced in 2020 that all new parents would become eligible.

 For the first decade after “maternity capital” was introduced in 2007, the number of families choosing to have two children grew, Evgeny Yakovlev, a scholar of demographics, told the BBC.
 But in 2017, the birthrate began declining once again as many couples chose not to have children at all.
 “They were afraid of financial uncertainty,” Yakovlev said.